-Students come from around the country and the world to participate in the Program on Domestic Violence (PDV), which combines online offerings with weeklong “intensives” twice per year in Denver.
-Students may be:
+Students come from around the country and the world to participate in the Program on Gender-Based Violence (PGV), which combines online work with weeklong “intensives” twice per year in Denver.
+Some of our students are:

 - Domestic violence practitioners — advocates, counselors, activists, social workers, and other victims’ services and domestic violence workers — who seek to enhance their management and policy skills.